Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

-In contrast, for the metrics evaluating multivariate accuracy, Diffolio demonstrates a clear advantage.
-It achieves the best ES, indicating its effectiveness in capturing the joint distribution of multi-asset excess returns.
-This superior performance in modeling cross-sectional dependencies is further corroborated by the CorrScore.
-Figure \ref{fig:corrscore} illustrates the CorrScores of each model, and shows that Diffolio drastically outperforms all baselines.
-We attribute this strong capability to three key design choices: (1) the hierarchical design for effectively incorporating covariates known to reflect cross-sectional dynamics; (2) the correlation-guided regularizer, $\mathcal{L}_{\text{corr}}$ in \eqref{eqn:cossim}, that guides the model to better learn the cross-asset dependency using a stable correlation matrix estimated via the Ledoit-Wolf shrinkage method; and (3) the self-attention mechanism adept at capturing cross-asset relationships.
-The results in Table \ref{tab:performance_comparison_detailed} and Figure \ref{fig:corrscore} indirectly highlight the effectiveness of our architectural design.
-For many baseline models, the version trained only on historical data (H) often outperforms the version trained with both historical data and covariates (H+C), suggesting their model designs may not be suitable for effectively processing such information.
-To visually substantiate our model's ability to capture the dependency structure, we present Figure \ref{fig:corrmatrix} which compares the unconditional correlation matrices of the real data and Diffolio's mean synthetic data, both estimated over the entire test period.
-The figure clearly shows that our proposed Diffolio accurately reproduces the complex dependency structure among assets.
-We analyze the impacts of the correlation-guided regularizer and covariates in further detail in the subsequent ablation study.
+We attribute Diffolio's ability to capture the dependencies to three key design choices: (1) the hierarchical design for effectively incorporating covariates known to reflect cross-sectional dynamics; (2) the correlation-guided regularizer, $\mathcal{L}_{\text{corr}}$ in \eqref{eqn:cossim}, that guides the model to better learn the cross-asset dependency using a stable correlation matrix estimated via the Ledoit-Wolf shrinkage method; and (3) the self-attention mechanism adept at capturing cross-asset relationships.
+To visually substantiate the model’s ability to capture the dependency structure, Figure \ref{fig:corrmatrix} displays the unconditional correlation matrices for the real data and Diffolio's mean synthetic data estimated over the test period, demonstrating that the complex dependency structure among assets is accurately preserved.
+A more detailed analysis of the impacts of the covariates and the correlation-guided regularizer is provided in the subsequent ablation study.

-Beyond statistical accuracy, we now evaluate the economic significance of the forecasts.
-While CRPS and ES, as well as CorrScore, provide valuable insights, they are typically calculated as static averages over the entire test period.
-The evaluation based on daily rebalanced portfolios compounds the accuracy of the predicted time-varying joint distribution at each time step, and thus offers a more dynamic and integrated assessment.